-In Why Creativity and Travel are the Perfect Pair, we explored one of the psychological benefits of travel – enhanced creativity.
+In How Travel Helps Boost Creativity, we explored one of the psychological benefits of travel – enhanced creativity.
 It is well documented that new experiences help to build our creative thinking capacity.
 I’m a huge proponent of travel as the ultimate, all-encompassing, dive-in-the-deep-end of new experience.
-Its immersion in new sights, sounds, smells, textures, ideas and lifestyles are a fantastic trigger for making creative connections.
+Its immersion in new sights, sounds, smells, textures, ideas and cultures are a fantastic trigger for making creative connections.

 8 new experiences to have at home

 - Walk/ jog around an unfamiliar part of your neighbourhood.
 Humans are creatures of habit and you probably walk or jog the same route most days without thinking about it too much.
 Try walking varied paths, or if limitations exist, walk the same route in alternating clockwise and anticlockwise directions.